"Scripture says that God reserves His wrath towards His enemies."

 The above statement is just a subjective opinion.
-Moreover, the Roman Catholic Church has not actually dogmatically defined a specific theory on the atonement of Jesus Christ.
-Consider this excerpt of an answer to a question regarding Peter Kreeft and Tacelli’s views on penal sustitutionary atonement:
+The Roman Catholic Church has not dogmatically defined a specific theory on the atonement of Jesus Christ.
+Consider this excerpt on Peter Kreeft and Tacelli’s views regarding penal substitution:

 "I do not think the Church has ever officially accepted some explanations while rejecting others...but I don’t think, properly understood, the Church has ever condemned it.”

-Dr. Robert Stackpole is another example of a Roman Catholic scholar who embraces penal substitutionary atonement:
+Robert Stackpole is one example of a Roman Catholic scholar who embraces penal substitutionary atonement: